dragonfruitnetwork/onionfruit/readme.md

 </div>

 ## Overview
-OnionFruit is a Tor Proxy Gateway that bootstraps Tor and updates the appropriate system settings to allow a wide range of applications to use the network (primarily Browsers) with a range of customisation and features through a clean, modern interface.
+OnionFruit™ is a Tor Proxy Gateway that bootstraps Tor and updates the appropriate system settings to allow a wide range of applications to use the network (primarily Browsers) with a range of customisation and features through a clean, modern interface.

 This is an open-source rewrite of the legacy OnionFruit™ Connect, originally published in late 2016 (with the last major redesign in 2020).